 Climate Change and Disaster Resilience

-Despite notable political progress in recent years, Somalia faces a major risk of famine in 2017.
+Drought conditions continue to affect most parts of Somalia, following a generally poor 'Gu' 2017 rainy season in 2017.
+The famine risk is cyclic since the last El Nino-induced drought in 2011.
+This year, the drought has caused the displacement of 760,000 people (by end June).
 Over 65% of the Somali population is rural and engaged in pastoral, agro-pastoral, and subsistence agriculture as a livelihood.
 Increasing uncertainty around seasonal and annual rainfall, rising surface temperatures, and rising sea levels increasingly threaten these livelihoods, which depend on fragile or over-exploited ecosystems and natural resources.
-Amid chronic vulnerability, pervasive insecurity, and fragility due to conflict—along with a limited capacity to absorb climate shocks—the humanitarian situation in Somalia is now rapidly deteriorating.
-Food prices are rising, livestock are dying, and almost 1 million children under five will be acutely malnourished this year, just six years after a famine in 2011 resulted in the death of a quarter of a million people.
+Amid chronic vulnerability, pervasive insecurity, and fragility due to conflict—along with a limited capacity to absorb climate shocks—6.7 million people or half of the population are suffering from water scarcity, food insecurity and malnutrition.This crisis occurs just six years after a famine in 2011 resulted in the death of a quarter of a million people.